 For locals, it is almost surprising how refreshing it feels.
 Staying in a hotel so close to home sounds odd on paper, I know.
 But sometimes you just want a change of scenery that does not require logistics.
 If you have had a heavy week, or you fancy celebrating something, or you just want that small mental reset, checking into the Bush is like hitting a pause button without stepping out of your life entirely.
 You can walk in with an overnight bag and feel the shift straightaway.
 The building has that warm, easy calm that only old coaching inns seem to have.
 The staff greet you like you are a regular even when you are not.
 And suddenly, even though you are minutes from home, you feel pleasantly removed from your usual routine.

-We had been invited to come and stay after just going along for dinner last year and I didnt realise that I was booking it for the one year anniversary of my dad dying last year.
-The date was weighing heavy on my mind but packing a suitcase and planning an evening of wandering a town I know taking photos with my film camera felt like the right thing to do.
+We had been invited to come and stay after just going along for dinner last year and I didn’t realise that I was booking our stay for the one year anniversary of my dad dying last year.
+The date was weighing heavy on my mind but packing a suitcase and planning an evening of wandering in a town I know well, taking photos with my film camera felt like the right thing to do.
 I didnt need to plan an intinerary, or try and work out directions, we knew exactly where we were going and that familiarity was welcome.
-The welcome was warm and immediately made me feel better.

-For visitors from farther afield, it is ideal for the opposite reason.
-You get an authentically Farnham experience.
-Not a generic chain hotel.
+For visitors from farther afield, it is ideal for exactly the opposite reason.
+The hotel is not a generic chain hotel.
 Not a place that could be anywhere.
-The Bush sits right in the middle of town, perfectly placed for exploring the high street, the castle, the green spaces, and all the independent shops and cafes that give Farnham its personality.
+The Bush sits right in the middle of town, perfectly placed for exploring the high street, the castle, the green spaces, further afield in the South Downs maybe, and all the independent shops and cafes that give Farnham its personality.
 It is a brilliant base if you are coming for a wedding, a family visit, a weekend wander, or just a stopover before heading further into Surrey or Hampshire.
+It has 95 bedrooms and suites and ample parking.
 Everything is walkable.
 Everything is easy.
 And that sense of being neatly tucked into the centre of things really adds to the stay.

 We started our evening with dinner and whilst the menu is not extensive there is something for everybody and only having half a dozen options to choose from was just what we needed.
 Everything was cooked beautifully and the service was attentive without being intrusive or overbearing.
-My smoked salmon starter was a triumph, and Bruce went for the chicken caesar salad and the lack of anything on his plate at the end was all I needed to know about how good it was.
+My smoked salmon starter was a triumph, my fish and chips appeared to be more whale and chips, and the lack of anything on his plate at the end was all I needed to know about how good Bruce’s Caesar salad.
+All washed down in front of the fire with a rather lovely perfectly chilled Chablis.

-Breakfast is a proper highlight.
+After a fabulous night’s sleep breakfast was excellent.
 It is not just that the cooked breakfast is good, although it is.
 It is the fact that they take dietary needs seriously.
 The free from table is brilliant.
 Not a token corner with one lonely gluten free roll.
 A full, clearly laid out spread with options that look appealing for everyone, not just the people who need them.
 If you are travelling with someone who has allergies or intolerances, it makes mornings easy rather than awkward.
 It is one of those details that quietly wins people over.
+There was an extensive continental selection, with fresh pastries and freshly squeezed juices, and all the cooked options were made to order to piping hot without having been under a heat lamp for an hour.

 The other thing that makes the Bush easy to recommend is the atmosphere.
 It is friendly.
-Properly friendly.
-Staff who seem to enjoy working there.
-A tone that is warm without being forced.
+Properly friendly with staff who seem to enjoy working there.
+There’s a tone that is warm without being forced.
 Enough history to feel charming.
 Enough modern touches to feel comfortable.
 It is the sort of hotel people return to because it feels good to be there.
 Not flashy.
 Not fussy.
 Just quietly well done.
 Family owned, and it shows.
 Run by General Manager Francesco who doesn’t hide in a back office, he is present and greets guests like old friends.

 The Bush Hotel is not trying to be something it is not.
 It is simply very good at being exactly what it is.
 A welcoming, character filled, wonderfully located hotel with friendly staff, comfortable rooms, a great breakfast, a lovely garden, and the enormous bonus of proper parking.
 Whether you are arriving from down the road or the other side of the map, it gives you space to settle, slow down, and enjoy Farnham in a way that feels easy and relaxed.